Corvus-JSDev/Corvus-JSDev/README.md

 **`Digital Craftsman`**

 I'm an indie front-end developer, doing my part to better the digital world one step at a time.<br>
-All my projects are built from the ground up, from ideation and designing, to trying to find the missing semicolon.
+All my projects are built from the ground up, from ideation and designing, to trying to find that missing semicolon.

    <p align="left">
 		   <a href="https://www.linkedin.com/in/giovanni-squillace-42813a22b/">